Interim Director: Gregory Riedlinger, MD, PhD

 Manager: Kelly Walton

-The Biorepository Lab Divisions support clinical trials, tissue banking and basic science by collecting, cataloging, processing, storing and distributing bio-specimens from human subjects while archiving useful medical information along with written patient consents.
-Each of the divisions is distinct, yet they cooperate to provide a seamless workflow and unparalleled service, and are operated by highly qualified technologists and strong leadership.
+The Biorepository Lab Divisions support clinical trials, tissue banking, and basic science by collecting, cataloging, processing, storing, and distributing bio-specimens from human subjects while archiving useful medical information along with written patient consents.

 "Services, results and/or products in support of the research project were generated by the Rutgers Cancer Institute of New Jersey Biospecimen Repository and Histopathology Service Shared Resource, supported, in part, with funding from NCI-CCSG P30CA072720-5919."